Our Leadership Team

 Susan completed her undergraduate degree in Business Administration at the University of California at Berkeley, and holds a CPA license in the state of California.
 She was born and raised in Menlo Park, where she lives with her husband and their three sons.

-Michael C. Dorsey has a successful 14-year record in Impact Investing and co-founded the innovative Bay Area Equity Fund (now DBL Investors).
-As a managing partner, he raised and managed the fund, serving on the investment committee from the fund’s inception.
-Mr. Dorsey has also managed two funds for the Westly Group and is an angel investor in social impact companies.
-His most recent investments are in Proterra, an electric bus company, and Clean Fund, an energy efficiency finance company.
+Michael C. Dorsey has a successful 17 year record in impact investing, having co-founded the Bay Area Equity Fund (now DBL Partners).
+As a managing partner, he raised and managed the fund, serving on the investment Committee from the Fund’s inception.
+He also managed two funds for the Westly Group, and now co-manages in the Innovations for Impact Fund, an early stage investor in social impact companies, concentrating in in Health and Wellness, Sustainability, and Longevity.
+He invested at an early stage in Tesla, Solar City, Revolution foods, and others, and recently in Shared-X, Antora, Biocellation, and Carbon Lighthouse.

 Ash joined Sand Hill Foundation in 2007.
 As executive director, she leads the foundation team in grantmaking strategy, special initiatives, and planning.
-She was a founding member of the Silicon Valley Out-of-School-Time Collaborative and Bay Area Environmental Education Funders Collaborative, and sits on the advisory board of Horizons Foundation and the board emeritus of Opportunity Fund.
+She is a founding member of the Bay Area Environmental Education Funders Collaborative, Magnify Community, and Silicon Valley Out-of-School-Time Collaborative and, and sits on the board of Horizons Foundation and the board emeritus of Opportunity Fund.
 She has participated in numerous national forums, advising on philanthropic trends and strategy at the Council on Foundations, Grantmakers for Education, Institute for Private Investors, and Grantmakers for Effective Organizations.
 Ash hired Pacific Foundation Services to assist Sand Hill Foundation in 2008 and is now also a member of their senior program staff.

 Prior to her work at Sand Hill Foundation, Ash spent four years in the Philanthropic Partnership Group of the Pew Charitable Trusts primarily focused on environmental policy, eight years leading advised fund grantmaking for philanthropic families at Silicon Valley Community Foundation, and ten years in performing arts marketing and development.
 She has been a visiting lecturer at Stanford University, Harvard Business School, and Colorado College.